quiltt/quiltt-js/packages/react/README.md

 ## Typescript support

-`@quiltt/react` is written in Typescript and ships with its own type definitions, as well as the type definitions from `@quiltt/core`.
+`@quiltt/react` is written in TypeScript and ships with complete type definitions.
+Since it re-exports all functionality from `@quiltt/core`, you have access to all core types as well, including utility types, API types, and authentication types.

 ## License